 Frequently Asked Questions

-No. ISO publishes standards but does not certify or maintain certificate registries.
-All certification is done by independent certification bodies.
+No. ISO develops standards, but it does not issue certificates or provide direct certification status for companies.
+Certification is carried out by independent certification bodies.